 And also Belgian retailers are getting more familiar, with 14% in 2014 versus 91% in 2018 (source: Statista).

 It’s clear that Black Friday has become incredibly popular.
-Last year, we reached 8.2 million electronic transactions in Belgium alone (source: Atos Worldline).
-A ‘shopping festival’ like Black Friday can have a huge impact on your revenue and the number of visitors.
+Last year, we reached 10.432.103 electronic transactions in Belgium alone (an all time record for Belgium!), with an increase of 87% in the number of e-commerce transactions compared to a regular Friday (source: Atos Worldline).
+With positive results stretching over the weekend, a ‘shopping festival’ like Black Weekend can have a huge impact on your revenue and the number of visitors.

 But with so many retailers participating, the competition is very high.
 You need to find a way to stand out in the crowd.
 Numbers even show that 37% of Belgian consumers prefer international webshops such as Amazon and AliExpress, while only 25% share goes to established Belgian retailers (source: Statista).
 This requires clear positioning and consideration of the added value when buying on your platform, as the user can easily change their mind and tend to buy at multiple retailers, both online and in-store.
 It’s important to pinpoint what convinces the visitor to buy on your webshop next to high discounts (on Black Friday).
-It could be that they really value a brick and mortar store such as Coolblue, or that they want the lowest price guaranteed such as Collishop, who will pay you back the difference if you see a cheaper price somewhere else.
+It could be that they really value a brick and mortar store such as Coolblue, or that they want to score exclusive deals during flash sales like those to be found on Veepee.
 Find out what other factors play a role when customers choose your webshop over another.
 Be bold.
 And be creative!

-For example, you could offer a promo that stimulates ‘combo buys’ to ensure up-selling and with a message of ‘making your customer’s life easier’.
+For example, you could offer a promo that stimulates ‘combo buys’.
 Another approach could be to go for an extended sales period just like Coolblue did in 2017.
 They launched ‘Blue Friday’ the week before and MediaMarkt introduced ‘Red Friday’ a month before Black Friday.
-Another angle could be to donate a certain amount to charity that day.
+This year, Belgian shops call upon consumers to shop locally during 'Bel Friday'.
+Another angle could be to donate a certain amount to charity that day, like some brands do on 'Pink Friday' to support Think Pink.
 Not only will this warm the heart of your client, but it’s also a great way of improving your brand image.
 It sounds like a win-win.

 Even more interesting for you as a retailer would be to tie the ‘one-time-customer’ to your brand.
 Black Friday buyers are bargain hunters so they aren’t likely to stick with you after that day.
 Though, your webshop won’t ever be profitable with this method.
 During sales peaks such as Black Friday, it is important to look for ways to ‘tie’ them to your brand.
 You could do this by directly offering a loyalty program after purchase.
 An example of this could be when buying on Black Friday receiving 200 bonus points and then at the 500 points mark offering them a €10 discount when shopping in January.

-Each year, more and more webshops start earlier than the actual 29th of November, so it becomes more difficult to gain the attention of the customer.
+Each year, more and more webshops start earlier than the actual Friday after Thanksgiving, so it becomes more difficult to gain the attention of the customer.
 So make sure to be there at the right time.
 Interested in giving your sales a final boost?
 Here are some tips.